kengo-k/kengo-k/README.md

 Hi there! 👋 I'm a Full-Stack Engineer 🧑‍💻.
 On this account, I'm exploring my personal learning and working on some app development 🚀.
-Lately, I've been interested in Rust and functional programming, with a particular focus on front-end development with Elm."
+Lately, I've been interested in Rust and functional programming, with a particular focus on front-end development with Elm.

 ---